-Department of Veterans Affairs Regional Office Attn: Chapter 30 Processing P.O.
-Box 4616 Buffalo, NY 14240 not process any claim for reimbursement for the course.
-The Department of Veterans Affairs requires that all universities report any changes in the academic status of any student who is receiving VA educational assistance.
+A student who has not received reimbursement for a course from the VA must contact the Department of Veterans Affairs within one year of taking the course, or the VA will not process any claim for reimbursement for the course.
+The Department of Veterans Affairs requires all universities to report any changes in the academic status of any student who is receiving VA educational assistance.
 Further, when a student receives the grade of W in a course, UMUC must notify the VA of that fact.